Alluxio/alluxio/docs/en/compute/Compute-Hive.md

 </property>
 ```

-You can use `-h` to display helpful information about the command.
-This command will report potential problems that might prevent you from running Hive on Alluxio.

 ### Connect to Alluxio with HA

 > Tips：after Alluxio 1.8 (exclusive), there is an easier way to configure Hive to connect to Alluxio